 Sometimes an update doesn’t call for a new bed frame or drawers.
 Most of the time, you can get by with a few cosmetic changes.
 Think about how you can make the most of your money and see if new linens and sheets, or swapping out the knobs on a dresser with cuter ones can do the fix!

-If it’s the room color that’s outdated, search for an on-trend wallpaper or add a fresh coat of paint to give an old dresser a new look!
+If it’s the room color that’s outdated, search for an on-trend wallpaper or add a fresh coat of paint to give an old wall a new look!

 Have you listened to my podcast?
 Check out The Mom Confidential!